 What are some of your hobbies or interests?

 I absolutely love to go on long, rambling walks or bike rides right as the sun prepares to descend—the light is just so beautiful then, especially here in the Midwest.
-I really love biking along the Cardinal Greenway.
+The Cardinal Greenway is a particularly good place to ride a bike.
 I also have a bit of a hobby with houseplants, from succulents to various types of pothos.
 If you come to my office during office hours you’ll find a little forest of small plants resting on a shelf below my books.